rahulronald/Test-Automation-Assignment/ReadMe.md

 ### System Log:
 System log can be seen on the command prompt while execution is in progress.

+## Framework Walkthrough
+### Spec Files
+Each Spec file can be considered as Test Suite having multiple test cases (core code) in it.
+It has **Describe** and **It** block which helps us to write test cases in a BDD framework.

+### Config File
+It is the heart of the project.
+It has all the configuration properties required within the project.

+### Package.json file

 ## Licences
 * **No software requires any kind of licence hence does not include any licence cost.**